gruntwork-io/pre-commit/README.md

 ## Shellcheck Arguments

-To enable optional shellcheck features you can use the `--enable` flag.
-Other shellcheck flags can not be passed through.
+The pre-commit hook for `shellcheck` accepts optional features as arguments using the `--enable` flag.
+For any additional entries set them in a `.shellcheckrc` within the project root.

 ```yaml
 repos: